 Not everyone is as comfortable with smartphones as they’d like, so today RSG contributor Jon Knope walks through the driver and passenger side of the Lyft app.

 Passengers: Click here to download the app and ride Lyft

 Drivers: Click here to sign up to drive for Lyft

-On this blog, we frequently get questions about how to operate the various rideshare apps – and Lyft is no exception.
-To help answer those questions, we’ve put together a couple of video tutorials to walk you through every step, both as a driver and as a passenger.
+On this blog, we frequently get questions about how to operate the various rideshare apps – and how to use Lyft is no exception.
+To help answer those questions, we’ve put together a couple of video tutorials to walk you through every step on how Lyft works, both as a driver and as a passenger.
 We’ve also extracted the most important info into an FAQ format below each video.
 (For a walkthrough of the Uber apps, click here!)

 They’re similar; in general, however, Lyft’s Prime Time areas are smaller and less frequent.
 A 100% Lyft Prime Time bonus is equivalent to a 2.0x Uber surge, but for drivers, the actual pricing is a lot less transparent.
 The pink squares on the map don’t update very quickly, so sometimes you won’t get Prime Time fares even though you’re in a Prime Time area.
 Plus, the Lyft app doesn’t tell you whether a request has Prime Time pricing when it comes in.
 Long story short – going out of your way to try and snag a prime time fare usually isn’t worth it!